rathod-sahaab/blog/content/posts/backend-basics-0.md

   - 'http'
   - 'cookies'
   - 'svg'
-description: 'You might have seen counter on GitHub profiles displaying how many visits a profile has, but do you know how they work, join me as I explore several ways to do just that.'
+description: 'You might have seen visits counters on some GitHub profiles displaying how many visits a profile has, but do you know how they work, join me as I go in excruciating details on how to make something like that.'
 socialImage: '/media/counter-image.png'
 ---